Petar Ubavkić

 Peter Ubavkić (12 April 1852 – 28 June 1910) was a Serbian sculptor and painter, recognized as the premier sculptor of Serbia, given the task to create a series of national monuments of which he authored many.
 He was a member of the Serbian Academy of Sciences and Arts.

 Biography

 He was born in Belgrade on 12 April 1852.
 After completing high school (gymnasium), he received a state scholarship, and in 1866 he also studied iconography with an itinerant Italian artist, then living in Belgrade.
 He pursued his studies in art in Pančevo.
 In 1873 he went to Vienna to study sculpture.
 Owing to poor health, he returned to Belgrade.
 Upon receiving a new state scholarship he resumed his studies at the prestigious Kunstgewerbeschule in Munich in 1874.

-According to some, he is considered the originator of Serbian sculpture.
+According to some, he is considered one of the originators of 19th-century Serbian sculpture along with neo-classicist Dimitrije Petrović (1799-1852).
 He has made numerous public monuments, among his best known works are busts of Vuk Karadžić, Prince Miloš and Đura Daničić.

 Petar Ubavkić died in Belgrade on Vidovdan, 28 June 1910 and was buried in the New Cemetery.